 The Flame: Hope Springs Eternal Edition

 Tune in for a night of uplifting stories filled with the fresh hope of spring from a variety of accomplished, local storytellers, hosted by award-winning actor and one of the creators of Mom's the Word, Deborah Williams.
-The Flame is a sold-out monthly storytelling event, celebrating its 12th season.
-Well-known in the Vancouver storytelling community for being a sizzling storytelling series, The Flame features personal, true stories: shared with a live audience.
-FLAME PERFORMER BIOS: Tequila Mockingbird: From film to Facebook and from artist to advocate, the two words that best describe Tequila succinctly are, “She’s complicated.”
-Yanting Qiu: Yanting Qiu, a.k.a.
-Beichuan, is a foodie and theatre lover who collects recipes and stories all the time.
-Yanting is also the co-founder of the Theatre as a Second Language Society and serves as playwright and dramaturgy for UBC Face Drama Club.
+The Flame is well-known in the Vancouver storytelling community for being a sizzling storytelling series, and features personal, true stories shared with a live audience.
+FLAME PERFORMER BIOS: Tequila Mockingbird: From film to Facebook & from artist to advocate, the two words that best describe Tequila succinctly are, “She’s complicated.”
+Yanting Qiu, a.k.a.
+Beichuan, is a foodie & theatre lover who collects recipes & stories all the time.
+Yanting is also the co-founder of the Theatre as a Second Language Society & serves as playwright and dramaturgy for UBC Face Drama Club.
 She is now working on building a community for Chinese speaking storytellers and encouraging the use of dialects and accents on the theatre stage.
-Dave Deveau: As an award-winning writer, Dave Deveau investigates queer themes that speak to a broad audience.
-He is the Playwright in Residence for Vancouver’s Zee Zee Theatre who produced his plays Nelly Boy, Tiny Replicas, the critically-acclaimed My Funny Valentine (Sydney Risk Prize, Jessie Nomination, Oscar Wilde Nomination – Dublin), Lowest Common Denominator, Elbow Room Café: The Musical (with Anton Lipovetsky), Dead People’s Things and Holiday at the Elbow Room Café.
-He is deeply devoted to developing intelligent, theatrical plays for young people that foster conversation.
-In total, his plays have been nominated for 21 Jessie Awards, 4 Ovation Awards and 4 Dora Awards.
-He lives on in Vancouver with his husband Cameron Mackenzie and their almost three year old.
-Alysha Collie: Alysha Collie is a mixed Afro-Indigenous artist, storyteller and educator from the The'wá:lí (Soowahlie) First Nation.
-She recently graduated on the Dean’s List with a Bachelor of Science degree with a Biology Major and Visual Arts Minor.
+As an award-winning writer, Dave Deveau investigates queer themes that speak to a broad audience.
+He is the Playwright in Residence for Vancouver’s Zee Zee Theatre, & is deeply devoted to developing intelligent, theatrical plays for young people that foster conversation.
+He lives in Vancouver with husband Cameron Mackenzie & their almost three-year-old.
+Alysha Collie is a mixed Afro-Indigenous artist, storyteller and educator from the The'wá:lí (Soowahlie) First Nation.
+She recently graduated on the Dean’s List with a Bachelor of Science degree - a Biology Major and Visual Arts Minor.
 While at university, Alysha spent her time as an Indigenous Peer Mentor where she assisted her peers with their culturally sensitive needs while also providing academic support.
-During her university career she helped plan a Reconciliation Shakespeare Garden, a unique space designed to bring Indigenous and non-Indigenous communities together through plants and storytelling.
-Alysha now focuses on decolonization by reclaiming her ancestral roots through art creation, public speaking, storytelling, performing and filmmaking.
-Norma Pelkie: Norma Pelkie is a lover of stories; both written and oral, a wife, a mother of sorts to her standard poodle, Cooper, a sister to her 10 siblings (8 sisters and 2 brothers), a friend to many, and a psychologist to her clients.
-Seven years ago, with great trepidation, she attended one of Deb’s Flame workshops and to her surprise uncovered a passion for storytelling.
-Since then, she has written many stories and performed at numerous Flames.
-She enjoys dancing (free form is her favourite), cycling, baking cookies, and prior to COVID welcoming family and friends into her home.
+During university she helped plan a Reconciliation Shakespeare Garden, a unique space designed to bring Indigenous & non-Indigenous communities together through plants & storytelling.
+Alysha now focuses on decolonization by reclaiming her ancestral roots through art creation, public speaking, storytelling, performing & filmmaking.
+Norma Pelkie is a lover of stories; both written and oral, a wife, a mother of sorts to her standard poodle, Cooper, a sister to her 10 siblings (8 sisters & 2 brothers), a friend to many, & psychologist to her clients.
+Seven years ago, with great trepidation, she attended one of Deb’s Flame workshops & to her surprise uncovered a passion for storytelling.
+She enjoys dancing, cycling, baking cookies, & prior to COVID welcoming family and friends into her home.
+Caitlin is a Writer, Producer, Host, Actor, Voice Over actor.
+Caitlin originally trained in theatre at Studio 58 in Vancouver, but in recent years has focused more on Film/TV.
+She’s appeared on stages primarily in Vancouver & Toronto - most recently in a critically-acclaimed production of SCRATCH, which she also produced.
+Michelle Fleming is portrait photographer and co-owner of Skylight Images that she runs with her husband.
+Her children have all flown the coop to get educated.
+Now she is caring for her mom.

 This event is free.